timschott/interview-prep/ds/ml-conceptual.md

 ### Strategies and Discussion

+* very high level: describe the steps of a learning pipeline
+  * [todo]
 * what is ensemble learning?
+  * combining different models in order to produce more robust outcomes
+  * bagging
+    * bootstrap and build multiple classifiers, one for each sample, then combine classifiers
+  * boosting
+    * "sequential learning"
+    * XGBoost
-* what is bagging?
+    * ADAboost
-* diff bt parametric and non parametric model?
+* diff bt parametric and non parametric model? [todo]
   * parametric example
   * non parametric example
-* explain cross validation
+* explain cross validation [todo]
   * leave one out
   * k-fold
+* explain grid search [todo]
 * what is the curse of dimensionality?
   * bigger dims, data becomes sparse
   * and # of model configurations grows exponentially